Takanakuy

 Some locals claim to obtain several social benefits from the tradition, while others criticize it.
 Those in favor claim that public brawling offers an alternative method to resolve conflict and create a peaceful society.
+It has been variously thought of by academics as a rite, ritual or an incipient sport.

+The huaylía de Chumbivilcas, sung by women, is the music traditionally played at the takanakuy fights.

 Customs

 Dress

 There are five types of traditional characters portrayed during the ceremony that have different roles based on Andean cultural symbols.
 The majority of the dress is based on traditional horse-riding gear and brightly colored Peruvian ski masks, which are characteristic of the specific regional area.
 The ski masks are not all the same: they have different colors, different designs, and different textile patterns to make money.